Just notice all your breathing experiences.

 Know it is an in-breath while air is coming into your body.
 Know it is an out-breath while air is going out from your body.

-Apply the same skills to other objects for example, body sensations, sounds, visual objects, urge and thoughts.
+Apply the same skill in the first practice to other objects for example, body sensations, sounds, visual objects, urge and thoughts.

 Mindfulness in Motion